Sermon by Daniel L. Sonnenberg | July 20, 2014

 - And he urges his disciples to adopt a view that places the values of God’s kingdom and righteousness in the position of first priority, trusting in a loving God to provide everything they will need in order to do so.

-Since our loving heavenly Father knows and cares for his disciples’ basic human needs, we can live single-mindedly under his direction and control trusting in him to provide even in troubled times.
+Since our loving heavenly Father knows and cares for his disciples’ basic human needs, we can live single-mindedly under his direction and control trusting in him to provide as we carry out his mission.

-- Jesus says that living as a member of God’s kingdom involves both a total commitment to the King and total confidence in the King, and that the former is dependent on the latter.
+- Jesus says that living as a member of God’s kingdom involves both a total commitment to the King and total confidence in the King.

-- Our commitment to the king is dependent on our confidence in the king.
+- And that our commitment to the king is dependent on our confidence in the king.

 - ILLUST: Make a list of things you need to do today in no particular order.
-Now go back through the list and number them in order of priority, asking “If I only got one thing done, which one would make the biggest difference?” most important.
+Now go back through the list and number them in order of priority, asking “If I only got one thing done, which one would make the biggest difference?
+Which is the most important.”

 Committed to the King: living single-mindedly